-While it’s native to Afghanistan and Iraq, asafoetida is commonly used in Indian cuisine where it’s referred to as hing (
+While it’s native to Afghanistan and Iran, asafoetida is commonly used in Indian cuisine, where it’s referred to as hing (

 This article examines the benefits, downsides, and uses of asafoetida.

 While research is limited, asafoetida may offer a few health benefits.

 Good source of antioxidants

 Asafoetida has been found to be a good source of antioxidants (

 These compounds help protect your cells against potential damage caused by unstable molecules called free radicals.
 As a result, antioxidants may also help protect against chronic inflammation, heart disease, cancer, and type 2 diabetes (

 Specifically, asafoetida has been shown to contain high amounts of phenolic compounds, such as tannins and flavonoids, which are known for their potent antioxidant effects (6,